 There isn’t much evidence that the Sumerians had cars, or package holidays, or air conditioning, so it’s unlikely that their plights had much to do with anything that would easily be construed as supporting carbon taxes and state interference in every aspect of our lives, so the reasons for the climate change are pretty much left out of the reports we get to see in the mainstream media.
 However, it doesn’t take a genius to work out that agriculture (and thus deforestation) might at least have something to do with it.

 More in the article, at Livescience.com, (and many other outlets too) but it doesn’t go into causes much.

 Castles, field systems, cemeteries and irrigation don’t sound like the things you would find in a desert, yet archaeologists exploring the ruins of the Garamantes civilization estimate that it was in existence as recently as 5 to 500 A.D.
 In one of the most inhospitable parts of the Sahara, there were farms as recently as Roman times!

 If, as is commonly posited by those who haven’t thought about it much, the Sahara is a desert due to purely ‘natural’ reasons, then there may be nothing we can do about it.
 But evidence abounds that human activity (primarily unintelligent farming methods) was the real cause, and this discovery adds support to that view.

-More at fox news, where they predictably use it to slag off the Gadhafi regime.
+More at fox news, where they predictably used it to slag off Gadhafi.